pdalaya/openware/Assets/get-started.md

-1. Find the Game tab and set the resolution to 800x800
+1. Set the Game tab resolution to 800x800
-2. Open the Menu/MainMenu scene and click play
+2. Open the SuperManager scene and hit Play
-3. Click on a mini game to play it